dezoito/dezoito.github.io/_posts/2024-03-28-Testing-multiple-LLMs.md

 - set **Repeat Penalty List** to `1.1, 1.5`
 - set **Top_K List** to `20,40`

-Thats 2 x 2 x 2 combinations of parameters for each of the 3 selected models, so we can expect 24 iterations for this new experiment!
+That's 2 x 2 x 2 combinations of parameters for each of the 3 selected models, so we can expect 24 iterations for this new experiment!

-Hit the "Start Experiment" button optionally go get a cup of coffee and wait for all iterations to run:
+Hit the "Start Experiment" button, optionally go get a cup of coffee, and then wait for all iterations to run:

 ![final experiment](https://raw.githubusercontent.com/dezoito/dezoito.github.io/master/public/images/ogs-experiment.png)

-After inspecting the results we can see that thoroughputfor all models stays consistent, but the quality and lenght of the output varies quite a lot, depending on the parameter combination selected for each iteration.
+After inspecting the results we can see that throughputfor all models stays consistent, but the quality and lenght of the output varies quite a lot, depending on the parameter combination selected for each iteration.

 Starling-lm:7b, for example, returned some really verbose output: